 The name Culla di Arte (Crescent of Art) was inspired by K Bear Koss.
 In fact, David Henkel commissioned K Bear Koss to paint the signage.
 David Henkel’s goal was to inspire and cultivate “artist style” modern living.

-The Culla di Arte Lofts are single family residences located near downtown Tucson, just on the edge of the Rio Nuevo Project.
+The Culla di Arte Lofts, single family residences located near downtown just on the edge of the Rio Nuevo Project.
 These L-shaped lofts have a striking look and feel.
 This great design allows for the open loft and some private rooms as well.

 Rob Paulus (the architect, also known for the Ice House Lofts, Indigo Modern Lofts, Barrio Metalico Lofts and others) designed each loft as a separate building with dramatic angle and open windows that overlook private courtyards.

 Lets talk green.
 No, not money, features.
 The Culla di Arte Lofts are approximately 1592 square feet each.
 Their design emphasizes light and space working together with energy and spatial efficiency.

 The lofts were constructed to meet the TEP guarantee standards.
 Some of the green features include: Energy efficient heat pump/AC, rain water harvesting tanks, dual pane, low-E windows, blown in R-47 insulation in the roof and highly insulated R-38 “Rastra” (ICF) walls.